TerableCoder/Endless-Crafting/README.md

 Additional commands:

-"/8 craft <LinkedItem>" switches pp consumable
+"/8 craft linkedItem" switches pp consumable
 (You can link items in chat with Ctrl+LMB)

 "/8 craft unlock" if your character is still stuck 5 seconds after disabling